 - Mix the flour, sugar, salt, and nutmeg.

 - Pour the heavy whipping cream into the mixed dry ingredients, and mix well.
-(The consistency should be similar to brownie batter.)
+(The consistency should be just a little thinner than brownie batter.)

 - Pour mixture over apples.

 - Apply a top crust, with ventilation slits.

 The pie usually oozes out of the pan, so you might consider placing the pie on an old cookie sheet with some aluminum foil.
 Since the drippings are mostly sugar, it’s VERY difficult to clean.

 Let the pie come to room temperature before slicing.